katriellucas/lecarde-2/README.md

 ## Changelog

+#### [1.4.7] - 2024/4/17 ####

+`CHANGED` - Update the item pickup display text format so that text is no longer bugged in CHS/JPN after changing language via system config in the midst of item pickup display time period.
+  (Aceearly1993)
+`CHANGED` - Update the action stage text format so that text is no longer bugged in CHS/JPN after changing language via system config in the midst of stage exploring.
+  (Aceearly1993)
+`CHANGED` - Minor adjusts to fit the changed text format after implementing system config.
+(Aceearly1993)

 #### [1.4.6] - 2024/3/29 ####

 `ADDED` - A copy of title option menu to pause mnu so that players won't have to lose current progress in order to change system settings like control remap and language.
 (Aceearly1993)